kristen-sauby/R_SQL_Workflows/code/Workflows/R_SQL_intro.md

 Connecting to a Microsoft Access Database in R
 ==============================================

 Next, we tell R how to connect with our database, and then assign that database to a name (in this example, "jackalope").
 The "Dbq" string tells R exactly where the database is stored.
 Make sure to change the file path to the file path of your database.
+You can download the example "EasternJackalope" Access Database [here](https://github.com/kristen-sauby/R_SQL_Workflows/blob/master/EasternJackalope.accdb "Eastern Jackalope Data! =D").

 ``` r
 jackalope <- dbConnect(